Tinkerforge/doc/en/source/Hardware/Bricklets/Moisture.rst

 Features
 --------

-* Measures moisture
+* Measures moisture between two probes
 * 12 bit resolution

 Description
 -----------

-The Moisture Bricklet is intended to measure the amount of moisture in soil.
+The Moisture Bricklet is intended to measure moisture in soil.

 Current is passed through two probes.
-With a decreasing moisture level the resistance between the probes will increase (since water is a better conductor than soil).
+With a increasing moisture level the resistance between the probes will decrease (since water is a better conductor than soil).
 The change in resistance is measured and returned as the moisture value.